 "The birth-control coverage benefit in our nation's health care law was the single greatest advancement in reproductive health care in a generation," said Kaylie Hanson Long of NARAL Pro-Choice America.
-"It gave millions of women more control over their own lives by making birth control affordable and accessible."71
+"It gave millions of women more control over their own lives by making birth control affordable and accessible."

-Prior to Obamacare's passage in 2010, 22 percent of U.S. women of childbearing age were paying out of pocket for oral contraceptives.72 And at that time, there were some forms of birth control that were simply unaffordable for some women.
-"The cost of an IUD is nearly equivalent to a month's full-time pay for workers earning the minimum wage," Justice Ruth Bader Ginsburg wrote in her dissent of Burwell v.
-Hobby Lobby Stores.73 Cecile Richards, president of the Planned Parenthood Federation of America, noted, "A 2010 survey found that more than one-third of women voters have struggled to afford prescription birth control at some point in their lives-but when they have access to it, they can support themselves financially, complete their education, and plan their families and have children when they are ready."74
+Prior to Obamacare's passage in 2010, 22 percent of U.S. women of childbearing age were paying out of pocket for oral contraceptives.
+And at that time, there were some forms of birth control that were simply unaffordable for some women.
+The cost of an IUD is nearly equivalent to a month's full-time pay for workers earning the minimum wage, wrote Justice Ruth Bader Ginsburg in her dissent of Burwell v.
+Hobby Lobby Stores.
+Cecile Richards, then the president of the Planned Parenthood Federation of America, also noted, A 2010 survey found that more than one-third of women voters have struggled to afford prescription birth control at some point in their lives-but when they have access to it, they can support themselves financially, complete their education, and plan their families and have children when they are ready.

-By 2014, the share of U.S. women paying out of pocket for oral contraceptives had plummeted to less than four percent-thanks to Obamacare.75
+By 2014, the share of U.S. women paying out of pocket for oral contraceptives had plummeted to less than four percent-thanks to Obamacare.84

-A woman's decision to use birth control is a personal one and one that should not depend on her employer's beliefs.
-"For millions of women in this country, the only thing controversial about birth control is the fact that we're still fighting to have this basic health care covered by insurance-especially given the overwhelming evidence that birth control, when used correctly, has a host of health and medical benefits," Richards wrote.
-"It can help relieve painful menstrual cramps, avert infertility by addressing the symptoms of endometriosis, and-shockingly-prevent unintended pregnancy."76
+A woman's decision to use birth control is a personal one-and one that should not depend on her employer's beliefs.
+"For millions of women in this country, the only thing controversial about birth control is the fact that we're still fighting to have this basic health care covered by insurance-especially given the overwhelming evidence that birth control, when used correctly, has a host of health and medical benefits," wrote Richards.
+"It can help relieve painful menstrual cramps, avert infertility by addressing the symptoms of endometriosis, and-shockingly-prevent unintended pregnancy."85

 The government has a compelling interest in helping women prevent unintended pregnancies.
-In 2016, the Guttmacher Institute found that 45 percent of the 6.1 million annual pregnancies in the United States are unintended-accidental pregnancies that having lasting effects on families and cost U.S. taxpayers close to \$21 billion each year.77 Even within a single household, a middle-income family with a child born in 2015 can expect to spend more than \$233,000 on childrelated expenses before that child turns 18, according to the Department of Agriculture.78
+In 2016, the Guttmacher Institute found that 45 percent of the 6.1 million annual pregnancies in the United States are unintended-accidental pregnancies that having lasting effects on families and cost U.S. taxpayers close to \$21 billion each year.
+Even within a single household, a middle-income family with a child born in 2015 can expect to spend more than \$233,000 on child-related expenses before that child turns 18, according to the Department of Agriculture.
+Even within the property of the Department of Agriculture.

 "No woman's health should depend on who she is or where she works or how much money she makes," said President Obama.
-"Period."79
+"Period."88